projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 ACRN hypervisor doesn't set reserved bits in any EPT entry.

-Put Secret Data into Uncached Memory
+Put Secret Data Into Uncached Memory
 ====================================

 It is hard to decide which data in ACRN hypervisor is secret or valuable